VCTLabs/embedded-overlay/README.rst

 * app-forensics/openscap - NIST Certified SCAP 1.2 toolkit
 * app-forensics/scap-security-guide - Baseline compliance content in SCAP formats
 * app-forensics/scap-workbendh - SCAP Scanner And Tailoring Graphical User Interface
+* app-portage/ltobase - cheap and simplified copy of lto-overlay in a single package
 * dev-embedded/abc - A system for sequential logic synthesis and formal verification
 * dev-embedded/chiptools - A utility to automate FPGA build and verification
 * dev-embedded/yosys - A framework for Verilog RTL synthesis